matthewfeickert/ROOT-build-recipes/v6.22.02/README.md

     pyenv install 3.8.7
 ```

-The easiest way to check that a Python runtime has been built with the `--enable-shared` option is to check the value of `Py_ENABLE_SHARED` in `sysconfig`
+The easiest way to check that a Python runtime has been built with the `--enable-shared` option is to check the value of `Py_ENABLE_SHARED` in the [`sysconfig`](https://docs.python.org/3/library/sysconfig.html) module

 ```shell
 python -c "import sysconfig; assert sysconfig.get_config_var('Py_ENABLE_SHARED') == 1"
 ```

+If this command runs without an `AssertionError` then `--enable-shared` was used during its build.

 ## ROOT build